OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 ##### Installation

 The following procedure is setting up a man-in-the-middle position using an access point and an additional network interface:
-1. Create an access point and its network.
+1. Create a WiFi network either through a separate Access Point or through an external USB Card or through the built-in card of your machine.
 2. Route traffic to additional network interface where traffic can reach the target network.
 Additional network interface can be wired connection or other WiFi card.

 This can be done by using the built-in utilities on macOS.
 You can use [share the internet connection on Mac with other network users](https://support.apple.com/en-ke/guide/mac-help/mchlp1540/mac "Share the internet connection on Mac with other network users").